-190. SPECIAL TOPICS: FIRST YEAR SEMINAR2-4 This course is designed to facilitate the introduction of students to the unique Centenary experience.
-Topics may vary from year to year Course, but not individual topics, may be repeated for credit.
-(Foundation and/or Challenge credit available as approved.
-No more than 4 hours may be used to fulfill Foundation or Challenge requirement.)
-On demand.
-201. ISSUES IN PUBLIC ART & ARCHITECTURE Explores the aesthetic, cultural, historical, and political issues involved in the production, display, and funding of public art and architecture Examines recent art controversies, censorship, and how public art and architecture can be used to enhance quality of life, build community and foster social change.
-Fall of odd years.
-HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 204.
-DRAWING AND 2D MEDIA An introduction to drawing techniques and concepts (linear perspective, figure/ground relationships, shading, tonal value, etc.) to understand the fundamentals of artistic expression.
+190. SPECIAL TOPICS: FIRST YEAR SEMINAR

+201. ISSUES IN PUBLIC ART & ARCHITECTURE

+204. DRAWING AND 2D MEDIA4

+An introduction to drawing techniques and concepts (linear perspective, figure/ground relationships, shading, tonal value, etc.) to understand the fundamentals of artistic expression.
 Dry drawing media, such as graphite and charcoal, are explored along with basic graphic art techniques for this class.
 Six studio hours a week, with weekly critique sessions.
 Every semester.

+208. AUTOCAD

+211. POTTERY

-208. AUTOCAD A detailed study of drafting techniques through projects using the AutoCAD platform.
-Project emphasis will be placed on developing sustainable structures and techniques.
-Spring.
-(Same as THEA 208) 211.
-POTTERY Basic clay techniques including the design and creation of a variety of pottery forms by hand-built, molded, and wheel methods, along with practice in kiln loading and firing.
+Basic clay techniques including the design and creation of a variety of pottery forms by hand-built, molded, and wheel methods, along with practice in kiln loading and firing.
 Four hours of lecture and studio per week with outside work.
 Spring.
+HUMANITIES PERFORMANCE

+218. INTRODUCTION TO PHOTOGRAPHY

+Restricted to Art and Comm majors and minors.
+This course introduces students to the basic principles of photography including a brief examination of the history of photography from a technical viewpoint and training in the functions and controls of a professional digital SLR camera.
+Students learn the effects of aperture and shutter speed on depth of field and motion, as well as proper light metering techniques.
+Composition

+basics, lighting, and digital darkroom techniques will also be explored.
+Fall.
+(Same as COMM 218)

-HUMANITIES PERFORMANCE 218.
-INTRODUCTION TO PHOTOGRAPHY 221.
-INTRODUCTION TO DIGITAL FILM PRODUCTION4 Students will learn the basic terminology, methods, and principles of digital film production through classroom lecture, workshops, and field production work.
+221. INTRODUCTION TO DIGITAL FILM PRODUCTION

+Students will learn the basic terminology, methods, and principles of digital film production through classroom lecture, workshops, and field production work.
 Every semester except those when COMM 321 OR COMM 395 is offered.
+(Same as COMM 221)

+250. DESIGN HISTORY4

-(Same as COMM 221) 250.
-DESIGN HISTORY An investigation into the design of objects, spaces, and materials, and the forces that shape human-object relations.
+An investigation into the design of objects, spaces, and materials, and the forces that shape human-object relations.
 Students will be introduced to key design theories and movements of 19th-21st century design, and examine case studies stemming from fashion, architecture, decorative arts, landscape design, interior design, graphic design, industrial design, and/or product design.
-Particular emphasis will be given to the interconnections between design and technology.
 Spring of odd years.
-(Same as COMM 250) HUMANITIES FOUNDATION 251.
-DESIGN COMMUNICATION This course investigates the role design plays in human communication.
+(Same as COMM 250) HUMANITIES FOUNDATION

+251. DESIGN COMMUNICATION

+This course investigates the role design plays in human communication.
 Students will gain familiarity with the basic concepts and assumptions underlying design practice and learn to see how applied arts such as graphic design, industrial design, and multimedia design function as communicative activities.
 Special attention will be given to the rhetorical methods associated with identifying design problems and implementing design solutions.
 Students will also learn specific technology and software skills to operate effectively as visual designers.
 Fall.
-(Same as COMM 251) 290.
-INTERDISCIPLINARY STUDIES Prerequisite: ENGL 101.
-This course is designed to facilitate the treatment of topics across disciplinary boundaries, such as our course of the.
+(Same as COMM 251)

+290. INTERDISCIPLINARY STUDIES

+Prerequisite: ENGL 101.
+This course is designed to facilitate the treatment of topics across disciplinary boundaries, such as our course on the.
 Topics may vary from year to year.
 Course, but not individual topics, may be repeated for credit.
 On demand.
+HUMANITIES FOUNDATION

-HUMANITIES FOUNDATION 291.
-REPRESENTATIONS OF THE HOLOCAUST An in-depth history of the Holocaust through the examination of memorial arts, museum exhibitions, eye-witness testimony, memoirs, litera ture, and films (dramas and documentaries), and an analysis of how those representations have been shaped by cultural and/or political forces Spring.
-HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 292 INTERCULTURAL STUDIES4 Corequisite: CU 351.
+291. REPRESENTATIONS OF THE HOLOCAUST

+An in-depth history of the Holocaust through the examination of memorial arts, museum exhibitions, eye-witness testimony, memoirs, litera- ture, and films (dramas and documentaries), and an analysis of how those representations have been shaped by cultural and/or political forces.
+Spring.
+HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE

+292 INTERCULTURAL STUDIES

+Corequisite: CU 351.
 An introduction to another culture through an immersive educational experience.
 Courses include "Americans in Paris: The Quest for the Good Life," "Greece: Life amid the Ruins," and "Mississippi Delta: Encounters at the Crossroads."
-Course, but not individual topics may be repeated for credit.
+Course, but not individual topics, may be repeated for credit.
 This course satisfies the Culture component of Trek.
 Offered on demand.

-295. SPECIAL TOPICS A detailed study of an area of art not normally covered in regular art courses.
-Course, but not individual topics, may be repeated for credit.
-Or demand.
-304. LIFE DRAWING AND ADVANCED COMPOSITION4 Prerequisite: Art 204 Advanced study of the principles of composition, proportion and volume through descriptive drawing of the human figure Six studio hours a week, with weekly critique sessions.
-Spring
+295. SPECIAL TOPICS

+304. LIFE DRAWING AND ADVANCED COMPOSITION